 As at the date of this report, the Audit Committee has three members, namely Dr. Shou Kang CHEN, Mr. Werner Peter VAN ECK and Ms. Keet Yee LAI, all being independent non-executive Directors.
 The chairman of the Audit Committee is Dr. Shou Kang CHEN.

-The primary responsibilities of the Audit Committee are to provide the Directors with an independent review of the effectiveness of the financial reporting process, internal control and risk management system of the Group, to oversee the audit process and to perform other duties and responsibilities as assigned by the Directors.
+The primary responsibilities of the Audit Committee are: